 You may not be aware, but it is custom wedding etiquette to offer a meal to staff working at your wedding reception.
 This depends on the venue as some may cover this in total venue costs, but others may not.
 This can unexpectedly add to your reception venue budget, since costs per head can be pricey.

-With this in mind, you’ll not only need to think about envelopes and stamps, you may also want to include return envelopes for your guests.
-Size and weight of your invitation cards can play a factor in overall costs as well.
+The size and weight of your invitation cards can play a factor in overall costs as well.
 If you have a smaller guest list, a couple of hours to spare and are looking to save some money, consider delivering the invitations yourself.

-9. Cake cutting fees
+9. Cake cutting

 Wedding cakes can be a huge wedding expense, on average costing $5371 in Australia.
 If that wasn’t enough, some venues can add on an additional surcharge to cut and serve the cake during your reception.